medusajs/medusa/docs/content/admin/quickstart.md

 ## Admin User Guide

+Medusa admin provides a lot of ecommerce features including managing RMA flows, store settings, products, orders, and much more.

-You can learn more about Medusa admin and its features in the [Medusa's User Guide](../user-guide).
+You can learn more about Medusa admin and its features in the [User Guide](../user-guide/index.mdx).

 ## What’s Next 🚀